Menu

 Should you choose DSL or cable internet for your business?

+The quality, speed and cost of internet connections vary from supplier to supplier.
+Many differences come down to the kind of access and services the provider offers.
 Two of the most popular ways to get online are business DSL and cable.
 Each has its advantages and disadvantages, but which internet type is better for your business?

-DSL, which stands for “digital subscriber line,” utilizes the same landlines used for phone calls.
+DSL, which stands for “digital subscriber line,” uses the same landlines used for phone calls.
 Wherever there are landlines, there can also be DSL internet.
 As a cost-effective and widely accessible means of internet access, many companies still choose DSL.

 Cable internet uses coaxial cables, not phone lines, to get the internet to a user’s location.
 This means it is also widely accessible.
 If you can connect your office to the cable network, you can also connect it to cable internet.

 Cable is also more cost-effective and accessible than fiber-optic internet.
-While fiber-optic might have the edge in speed, cable internet might be a more realistic and affordable option for many small business owners.
+While fiber optic might have the edge in speed, cable internet might be a more realistic and affordable option for many small business owners.

 Cable internet is faster than DSL, but how much faster?
 And what does “Mbps” mean?
 Here’s a breakdown of how internet speed works, and how cable and DSL differ.